Easter traffic crawls after three-car motorway crash, warnings for motorists escaping Auckland

 Motorists were asked to avoid the area or expect delays.
 A motorist told the Herald traffic was deadlocked from East Tamaki to Ramarama.

+Social media reports are also showing snaking queues heading north towards Warkworth, and Waka Kotahi has advised holidaymakers to use SH16 between Silverdale and Wellsford to avoid the congestion.

-Meanwhile, a person's in a serious condition after a car accident at 9.30am on State Highway Five in the Lake Tarawera District.
+Meanwhile, a person is in a serious condition after a car accident at 9.30am on SH5 in the Lake Tarawera District.

 They were taken to Hawke's Bay Hospital.